-- Estimate the cost to develop and implement your strategy. - Provide revenue projections for 3 years for the proposed strategy. - Provide projected income statements combining revenue and cost projections from the previous two bullets.
+- Provide quality cost estimates and benefits to develop and implement your strategy. - Provide revenue projections for 3 years for the proposed strategy. - Provide a qualitative assessment of risks and tradeoffs to your recommendations.

 Information from UA Executives

 UA DESCRIPTION

 Under Armour has one mission: to make you better.
 We have a commitment to innovation that lies at the heart of everything we do, not just for our athletes but also for our teammates.
 As a global organization, our teams around the world push boundaries and think beyond what is expected.
 Together our teammates are unified by our values and are grounded in our vision to inspire you with performance solutions you never knew you needed but can't imagine living without.